-- ✓ Writing on objects and in places they shouldn't.
+- Writing on objects and in places they shouldn't

-- ✓ Using bad language/Swearing/Sexual/Homophobic or Racial (parent/carer may be contacted if appropriate) these are also recorded on a log
+- Using bad language/Swearing/Sexual/Homophobic or Racial (parent/carer may be contacted if appropriate) these are also recorded on a log

-- ✓ Leaving the learning environment
+- Leaving the learning environment

-- ✓ Physical violence
+- > Physical violence

-- ✓ Purposeful Vandalism
+- Purposeful Vandalism

-- ✓ Climbing
+- Climbing

-- ✓ Stealing
+- Stealing

 Following repeated disruptive behaviour or 3 red sanctions in a half term parents will be contacted and will be expected to work in partnership with the school through a reporting system.
 This will be implemented for a fortnight.
-If poor behaviour choices continue, the child will receive a Pastoral Support Plan which will be discussed and written with parents and pupils at a mutually convenient time.
-These plans will be reviewed regularly (usually fortnightly).
+If poor behaviour choices escalate or continue, the child will receive a Report Card for a fortnight.
+This will allow all stakeholders to communicate effectively using written form.
+This will also be recorded on CPOMS.
+If the child's behaviour continues to escalate, a Pastoral Support Plan will be put in place.
+Parents, the child, the teacher and the Pastoral Lead of the school will carry-out fortnightly meetings to implement further strategies to support the behaviour.

-At this stage the school is likely to seek support from Behavioural specialists and other agencies within Childrens' Services.
+At this stage the school is likely to seek support from Behavioural specialists and other agencies within Children's Services.